Interviewer: Zeren Li

 What made you interested in studying Chinese politics?

-The second question is about the future.
 What interesting research avenues do you see coming up in Chinese politics?

 How do you think Chinese politics can contribute to the general literature of comparative political science?